-- a) a security interest in personal property over the Company's inventories of raw materials, of products in progress and of finished products; - b) a security interest in personal property over the Company's accounts opened with Banca Transilvania S.A.; - c) mortgage over all of the Company's present and future (trade) receivables; - d) a mortgage over all the receivables related to the insurance contracts concluded in order to insure the goods that are the subject matter of the guarantees related to the loan contract to be concluded with Banca Transilvania S.A.; - e) Corporate Guarantee issued by Alumil Industria Aluminiului SA, Greece, in a layout accepted by the Bank.
+- a) a security interest in personal property over the Company's inventories of raw materials, of products in progress and of finished products; - b) a security interest in personal property over the Company's accounts opened with Banca Transilvania S.A.; - c) mortgage over all of the Company's present and future (trade) receivables; - d) a mortgage over all the receivables related to the insurance contracts concluded in order to insure the goods that are the subject matter of the guarantees related to the loan contract to be concluded with Banca Transilvania S.A.; Alumil Industria Aluminiului CA Crosse in a leveut ass

-These financial statements together with the explana Administration and signed on its behalf on 14 March 2019. , were approved by the Board o ρf
+the Bank. eece, in a layout accepted by

-Marius Ionita Ciprian B alasca
+These financial statements together with the explanatory notes were Administration and signed on its behalf on 19 March 2020. approved by the Board of

-C.E.O.
-C.F.O.
+Marius Ionita C.E.O.
+Ciprian Balasca C.F.O.